 To provide clients or subscribers with a professional level of service and to maintain contact preferences, we sometimes may ask you to update your personal information, contact information, or preferences, and we provide an ongoing opt-out opportunity by link or hard copy with all publications, invitations, and notices.
 Clients are encouraged to contact Legal Adjacency to update the personal information we maintain in our client files..

 We protect personal information in our files and document management systems from loss, misuse, unauthorized access, and alteration by using physically secure facilities, password protection, standard security practices, and tools, and well-defined internal policies and practices.
 You can view our data security overview here.

 Individual clients may review any personal information about themselves we have on file by contacting our Privacy Officer.
 Individuals who are not clients may request access to the personal information we hold about them by written request to:

 Martin Finestone Professional Corporation o/a Legal Adjacency

-We will provide access to such personal information, subject to exceptions stipulated or required by applicable privacy legislation.
-Examples of such exceptions include information protected by solicitor-client privilege; information generated in the course of a formal dispute resolution process; information about another individual where disclosure would reveal confidential commercial information; or information disclosed to the police or other lawful authorities where we are required to withhold disclosure.
+We will provide access to such personal information, subject to exceptions stipulated or required by privacy legislation.
+Examples of such exceptions include information protected by solicitor-client privilege; information generated in a formal dispute resolution process; information about another individual where disclosure would reveal confidential commercial information; or information disclosed to the police or other lawful authorities where we must withhold disclosure.
 If you are concerned about the access we have provided or wish to advise us of inaccuracies in the information, you may contact our Privacy Officer.

-Legal Adjacency will respond to complaints from individuals or questions about our compliance with this policy and with applicable privacy laws.
-We will investigate and attempt to resolve all complaints.
-If you have any questions or concerns about your privacy and our role in protecting it, please contact our Privacy Officer.
+Legal Adjacency will respond to complaints from individuals or questions about our compliance with this policy and with privacy laws.
+We will investigate and try to resolve all complaints.
+If you have any questions about your privacy and our role in protecting it, please contact our Privacy Officer.